 For instance, keratin helps protect and repair hair at a cellular level.
 In fact — one study shows that keratin intake can reduce hair loss by four times in as little as 30 days compared to those taking a placebo.

-Minerals such as iodine (that is associated with hair loss due to its impact on thyroid hormone levels) and zinc (which plays an important role in hair tissue growth and repair) are also included and may be useful since not everyone has a good enough diet that accounts for all the different nutrients.
+Minerals such as iodine (that is associated with hair loss because of its impact on thyroid hormone levels) and zinc (which plays an important role in hair tissue growth and repair) are also included and may be useful since not everyone has a good enough diet that accounts for all the different nutrients.

 Another ingredient that is also very interesting is vitamin E, which has shown through clinical evidence that it strengthens and repairs hair at a cellular level.
-Physician’s Choice point to one study where the intake of this specific vitamin demonstrates positive results in people with alopecia.
+Physician’s Choice point to one study where the intake of this specific vitamin shows positive results in people with alopecia.

 3 – Bulk Supplements Pure Biotin (Budget Option)